plxtra/plxtra.github.io/src/content/docs/architecture/backend-data/index.md

   order: 1
 ---

 Moving data between the client and the market in a timely and efficient manner is essential to any online broker.
-Plxtra offers the following systems:
+Plxtra offers the following systems to facilitate this:

 * A modular realtime data distribution framework, able to scale with your business, which includes:
   * [Front-end API server](./zenith-proxy) to supply data to clients.
   * [Centralised Order Vetting](./zenith-agent) able to see the entire system.
   * [Back-end market adapter](./zenith-feed) to supply data from external markets.
-* A realtime [Order Management service](./order-management) to route and track trading activity.
+* A realtime [Order Management System](./order-management) to route and track asset and cash movements.